House of Augustus

-History

-The House of Augustus is well attested in ancient literary sources.
-Suetonius indicates that Augustus moved into the House of Quintus Hortensius on the Palatine, relocating from his original home in the Roman Forum.
-Velleius reports that Augustus purchased the land and house of Hortentius in 41–40 BC.
+Augustus's Palatine house in literary sources

+Augustus had multiple houses, though the most famous one is that on the Palatine.
+He moved there from his original home close to the Forum.
+The house was a relatively simple home: its porticoes used peperino stone and its reception rooms refrained from marble veneers or decorative flooring. and originally owned by the orator Quintus Hortensius and was adjacent to the Apolline temple on the Palatine and the house that had belonged to Quintus Lutatius Catulus, which it later incorporated.
+Velleius Paterculus reports that the purchase occurred around 41–40 BC.

 Soon after, this spot was struck by lightning, and so Augustus declared this a public property and dedicated a temple to Apollo Palatinus, as Apollo had helped Augustus in his victory over Sextus Pompey in 36 BC.
 Because of this "pious act" the Senate decreed that the property around this area should be given to Augustus from public funds.
 An oak crown, said to have adorned the front door, was a tribute to this senatorial dedication in 27 BC.
+The house also contained a tower which Augustus called a technyphion ("little workshop") that served as his personal study and a small altar to Vesta.

-The house was destroyed by fire in 3 AD, but was rebuilt and made state property.
+The house was permanently destroyed in the AD 64 fire which consumed much of the Palatine Hill, but had previously burnt around AD 3 before being rebuilt at public expense.

-Excavations
+Carettoni house

+A specific house on the southwestern portion of the Palatine Hill is now traditionally attributed to Augustus and customarily called the domus Augusti.
+Whether this was in fact the first emperor's house is disputed.
+This article refers to that house, therefore, as the "Carettoni house".

-In 1865, Pietro Rosa began excavations at what is now called the House of Livia.
-His excavations, part of a larger program commissioned by Napoleon III, included a superficial excavation of the Domus Augusti, located to the south.
+In 1865, Pietro Rosa began excavations at the so-called House of Livia.
+His excavations, part of a larger program commissioned by Napoleon III, included a superficial excavation of a house, located to the south.
 In 1937, Alfonso Bartoli did further surveys of the area and found archaeological remnants of collapsed vaults.
 In 1956, extensive excavations began under Gianfilippo Carettoni.
-His initial excavations revealed a structure, consisting of a set of rooms, which has now been identified as part of a larger complex known as Peristyle A. He attributed this structure to Augustus based on its proximity to the nearby Temple of Apollo.
+His initial excavations revealed a structure, consisting of a set of rooms, which has now been identified as part of a larger complex known as Peristyle A. He attributed this structure to Augustus based on its proximity to the nearby Temple of Apollo Palatinus.

 In the first decade of the 2000s further work revealed that the original peristyle was part of a much larger house.
 A restoration program was completed in 2008, giving the public access.